Combinatorics of $\phi$-deformed stuffle Hopf algebras: Application to the -deformed shuffle.

 (see section (\ref{CCQMM})).\\ iv) In QFT, the antipode of a vector $h\in \B$ is computed by

-and from the fact that $S$ is an antimorphism.
-This formula is used in contexts where $I^+$ is $\star$-nilpotent (although the concerned bialgebras are often not cocommutative). here, one can prove this recursion from \ref{antipodeI+}. \end{remark}
+and by using the fact that $S$ is an antimorphism.
+This formula is used in contexts where $I^+$ is $\star$-nilpotent (although the concerned bialgebras are often not cocommutative).
+Here, one can prove this recursion from \mref{antipodeI+}. \end{remark}